 Walsall Leather Museum is a welcoming and friendly attraction housed in a restored Victorian factory building and is rated the No 1 visitor attraction in Walsall by Trip Adviser.
+ADMISSION IS FREE!

 The Museum offers a fascinating insight into the story of Walsall's historic leatherworking trade.